Pearlicia/fyyur/README.md

-My job was to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.
+My job was to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, retrieving, and creating information about artists and venues on Fyyur.

 ### Tech Stack (Dependencies)